-- 1. a value m_i or the sum he is willing to pay for not getting the chore and the the sum he wants for getting it, - 2. a value x_i he actually bids and that determines what he gets as a compensation (if he loses the auction) and that is actually common knowledge only when all the bids have been collected and revealed, so that $x_i - m_i$ can be defined as the bidder's utility.
+- 1. a value m_i or the sum he is willing to pay for not getting the chore and the the sum he wants for getting it, - 2. a value x_i he actually bids and that determines what he gets as a compensation (if he loses the auction) and that is actually common knowledge only when all the bids have been collected and revealed.

+so that $x_i - m_i$ can be defined as the bidder's utility.

-The following considerations hold under the compensation rules we have seen in section 7: if b_i wins the auction he has to pay x_1 or less whereas if he loses (so he is b_1) he gets x_1 or more.
+The following considerations hold under any compensation rule: if b_i wins the auction he has to pay x_1 or less whereas if he loses (so he is b_1) he gets x_1 or more.
 In both cases we can consider x_1 as the worst case.